-- Sets the uniform nonhomestead property tax rate, the property dollar equivalent yield, and the income dollar equivalent yield for FY2022. - Excludes spending on eligible school construction projects from the determination of "excess spending" if the project has received preliminary approval from the Agency of Education. - Provides that no school district's equalized pupil count shall be less than 96.5% of the actual number of equalized pupils in the school district in the previous year. - Extends eligibility for merger support grants to all school districts including those districts that were not required to merge or were merged by the State Board of Education.
+- Sets the uniform nonhomestead property tax rate, the property dollar equivalent yield, and the income dollar equivalent yield for FY2022. - Excludes spending on eligible school construction projects from the determination of "excess spending" if the project has received preliminary approval from the Agency of Education (AOE). - Provides that no school district's equalized pupil count shall be less than 96.5% of the actual number of equalized pupils in the school district in the previous year. - Extends eligibility for merger support grants to those school districts that were involuntarily-merged under the State Board of Education's (SBE) final order on Act 46 mergers.

-Education Property Tax Rates for FY2022
+1. Education Property Tax Rates for FY2022